medic/cht-conf/README.md

 When using `cht-conf` within a Docker container to connect to a CHT instance that is running on your local machine (e.g. a development instance), you cannot use the `--local` flag or `localhost` in your `--url` parameter (since these will be interpreted as "local to the container").

 It is recommended to run a local CHT instance using the [CHT Docker Helper script](https://docs.communityhealthtoolkit.org/apps/guides/hosting/4.x/app-developer/).
-You can connect to the resulting `...my.local-ip.co` URL from the Docker container (or the VSCode terminal).
+You can connect to the resulting `...my.local-ip.co` URL from the Docker container (or the VS Code terminal).
 (Just make sure the port your CHT instance is hosted on is not blocked by your firewall).

 ## Bash completion